cloudfoundry-community/cfseeker/README.md

 # cfseeker

 Tool to find where apps on your Cloud Foundry are.
-Very much WIP at the moment.
+WIP at the moment.

   Right now, the local standalone version can tell you your app locations when connected to a Cloud Foundry and BOSH.
 It can also currently run as a server with an API that will allow you to access the functions available through the CLI remotely.
+There is now a Web UI that can be accessed by navigating to the root endpoint of the listening server.

 ## Goals

 Support local standalone version, server with web UI, and cli to interact with server.

+## Web UI

+Point your browser at the root endpoint of the url where you have the server listening.
+Click on links, type into fields.
+If you can't figure it out from there, then the repo probably needs an issue posted.

 ## Local Configuration